We Must Stop Donald Trump's Toxic Masculinity From Infecting Boys

 Sure, it’s normal as a teenager to think mostly about yourself.
 But that is why these boys need a role model to ask them to think beyond themselves.
 These boys need a role model to tell them it’s not all just about them, that they’re required to think about the greater good, that perhaps they must sacrifice their own ease to make way for someone who has had it harder.
 They need a role model to point out all the ways they have been lucky, and that it’s their duty given their privilege to work hard to make the world a fairer, more equitable place.
 They need a role model to tell them that being a good man means being kind and compassionate, empathic and caring, giving and loving.

 Instead, they have a man who tells them success is determined by the size of your yacht and the length of your vacation in the South of France, deriding “some of these guys that never made 10 cents.”
-Instead , they have a man who uses a public stage to threaten his colleagues that they better do his bidding or he’ll say “you're fired.”
+Instead, they have a man who uses a public stage to threaten his colleagues that they better do his bidding or he’ll say “you're fired.”
 Instead, they have Trump.

 Every boy has so much promise.
 They can become the leaders of tomorrow that we so desperately need.
 But we have to dig in and help them now.